Skip to content

 5

-Q: Installing Cartopy on Jet Cluster or any other module based environment?
+Q: Installing Cartopy or any other module based environment?

-The user needs to load geos and proj libraries and install via pip install --user cartopy or create an anaconda environment and install there.
+The user needs to load geos and proj modules and then install the package via pip install --user cartopy or create an environment and install there.

-Installing from conda-forge is also possible, without loading any modules. e.g. conda install -c conda-forge cartopy in a conda environment.
-This installs the libraries as well.
-(Not recommended)
+Installing from conda-forge is also possible, without loading any modules. e.g. micromamba install -n <my-env> -c conda-forge cartopy in a conda environment.
+This will install a lot of files and libraries.

 Q: Load Modules into the current Notebook Environment?